nanya96/Kultra-Mega-Stores-Inventory/README.md

 - Reporting.

+## Conclusion
+Based on the analysis in SQL Server, the company did not appropriately align shipping costs with order priorities.
+The Delivery Truck while considered economical, incurred the highest total shipping cost and was used across all priority levels, including Critical, which undermines timely delivery.
+Furthermore, all shipments were packed in Jumbo packaging, regardless of urgency, amplifying the cost.
+This suggests a lack of strategic alignment between shipping method, order priority, and packaging choices.
+The company should consider refining its shipping policy to; Match faster shipping methods with high-priority orders, use economical options for low-priority orders,re-evaluate packaging efficiency.

+## Recommendation

 ## Files
 **`DSA_DACP Text Script.sql`:** This SQL file is where all the querying happened to gain an understanding and insights from the database, and answer the questions asked. <br>
 **`KMS Sql Case Study.csv`:**  This csv.file contains order data from 2009 to 2012 which was imported in the new database created in the Sql server. <br>